Strong localization blurs criticality of time series for spreading phenomena on networks: Conclusion

 Two types of activation mechanisms, involving subextensive components of the underlying network, were addressed considering the SIS dynamics.
 For a maximum $k$-core activation, the VG analysis of the critical time series can identify criticality, and it is very similar to the case of collective activation which involves an extensive part of the system.
 For mutual activation of sparsely distributed hubs the scenario changes.
 When localization is reduced by avoiding the presence of outliers, the criticality signature is postponed for very large systems.
 However, when degree outliers are allowed leading to a strong localization around the hubs and their nearest neighbors, the criticality signature disappears even in the case of a single hub immersed in a sea of low-degree nodes.
 Finally, we investigate another type of strong localization where the dynamics present Griffiths phases with power-law decay of the order parameter within an extended region of criticality.
 We report a similar behavior of the SIS dynamics in the presence of outliers.

-In a nutshell, we observed that strong localization can blur the signatures of criticality of the time series, even when the system is at an actual critical point.
+In a nutshell, while the VG method introduced in Ref.~\cite{Moraes2023} remains effective in determining the time series criticality in the presence of structural heterogeneity if localization is not extreme, as it does the delocalized cases, we observed that strong localization can blur the signatures of the criticality of the time series, even when the system is at an actual critical point.
 The last assertion becomes evident for a random regular network (RRN) with a single hub shown in Fig.~\ref{fig:rrn_hub}, where the global transition happens at the same threshold of the pure RRN, while a local activation occurs in the subcritical phase due to the hub.
 It is important to stress that the VG method did not provide a false positive for criticality, that is, every time the asymptotic disassortative behavior was observed, the system was indeed critical.
 However, false negatives occur whenever the critical systems are under strong localization effects.